Actindo-AG/Documentation/EDI/UserInterface/01_Exports.md

 Use this step to enter additional data such as the limit of line items to be output.

 - *Limit*
-   If you currently specify the header definition settings: Enter the maximum number of line items that you want to output per message.
+   When you currently specify the header definition settings: Enter the maximum number of line items that you want to output per message.

 - [CANCEL]
    Click this button to finish the wizard without saving it.
 The wizard window is closed.